 Sometimes You Just Need to Wake Up.

-There’s a conversation I had with my Dad once that really drove this point home for me.
+I once had a conversation with my Dad that really drove this point home for me.

 Okay—”conversation” is generous; it was a very heated lecture once he realised I wasn’t pulling my weight in school—but even though it happened twenty years ago, I still think about it with my views changing about it the older I get.